boilthesea/forllm/blueprint.md

         *   `posts`: User-generated content and LLM responses, forming threaded discussions.
         *   `llm_requests`: Queue for LLM processing, tracking status, model, and persona.
         *   `schedule`: Defines active hours and days for the LLM processor.
-        *   `settings`: Stores application-wide settings like dark mode preference and selected LLM model.
+        *   `settings`: Stores application-wide settings like selected LLM model.
 Also stores the global default persona ID.
         *   `personas`: Stores persona details, including name, prompt instructions, creation/update timestamps, and creator.
         *   `subforum_personas`: Links subforums and personas, indicating which personas are assigned to a subforum and the default for that subforum.
         *   `persona_versions`: Stores historical versions of persona details for versioning and revert capability.